Link Search Menu Expand Document

 Class Handlers

-This is a feature that would allow you to handle the event during the serialization/deserialization process of the entity model and the data reader object.
-It enables you as developer to handle any kind of serialization event within the model, a validation of the serializable data and/or even trigger a workflow during and after the transformation process.
+This feature allows you to intercept the serialization and deserialization process of an entity model and the data reader object.
+It enables you to handle serialization events, validate serializable data, or trigger workflows during and after the transformation process.

 How does it works?